thaliproject/thali/presenceprotocolforopportunisticsynching.md

 The variables used above are:

+__beacons__ - a byte array containing beacon content.

+__Expiration__ - a 64 bit integer encoding the desired expiration date for the discovery announcement.

+__GCM__ - Specifies Galois/Counter Mode for AES encryption.

+__Ke__ - an ephemeral key public/private key pair.

+__Kx__ - a public/private key pair for device x.

+__PubKy__ - a public key taken from setOfReceivingDevicesPublicKeys.

-listOfReceivingDevicesPublicKeys is a list containing the public keys of the devices that the creator the discovery announcement, device X, wants to synch with.
+__setOfReceivingDevicesPublicKeys__ - a set containing the public keys of the devices that the creator of the discovery announcement, device X, wants to synch with.

-Kx is a public/private key pair.

-Ke is the ephemeral key public/private key pair

-Expiration is the expiration date for the beacons

-PubKy is a public key taken from listOfReceivingDevicesPublicKeys.

 The functions used above are defined as follows:

-public() - The public key of a public/private key pair

-private() - The private key of a public/private key pair

-encode() - Returns a byte array with the X.509 SubjectPublicKeyInfo encoding
+__AESEncrypt(mode, key, value)__ - Returns the AES encryption of the value using the specified mode and key.

+__append(value)__ - Appends the given value to the array the function was called on.
+In this case we are appending a stream of bytes  returned by the AES encryption.

-ECDH(private key, public key) - Generates an ECDH shared secret using the given public key and private key (which are assumed to be from the same curve).
+__ECDH(private key, public key)__ - Generates an ECDH shared secret using the given public key and private key (which are assumed to be from the same curve).

+__encode()__ - Returns a byte array with X.509 SubjectPublicKeyInfo encoding

+__first(length)__ - Returns the first length bytes of the array the function was called on.

-HKDF(digest, IKM, salt, length) - Implements RFC 5869's HKDF function using the specified digest, IKM and salt.
+__HKDF(digest, IKM, salt, length)__ - Implements RFC 5869's HKDF function using the specified digest, IKM and salt.
 It will then return length number of bytes of keying material.

-HMAC(Digest, key, value) - Generates the HMAC of the specified value using the given digest and key.
+__HMAC(Digest, key, value)__ - Generates the HMAC of the specified value using the given digest and key.

+__public()__ - The public key of a public/private key pair

+__private()__ - The private key of a public/private key pair

+__SHA256(value)__ - Generates the SHA-256 digest of the given value.

-"+" - When applied to two arrays it concatenates them together
+__+__ - When applied to two arrays it concatenates them together.

-First(length) - Returns the first length bytes of the array the function was called on

-SHA256(value) - Generates the SHA-256 digest of the given value

-AESEncrypt(mode, key, value) - Returns the AES encryption of the value using the specified mode and key.

-append(value) - Appends the given value to the array the function was called on.
-In this case we are appending a stream of bytes  returned by the AES encryption.

 # Processing the pre-amble and beacons
 When a device receives a discovery announcement its first job is to parse the expiration.
 If the expiration defines a time in the past or a time too far into the future then the receiver MUST ignore the discovery announcement.